hyperf/hyperf/docs/en/db/gen.md

         }

         if (Str::startsWith($cast, 'decimal')) {
-            // If cast is decimal, @property is changed to string return 'string';
+            // If cast is decimal, @property changes to string return 'string';
         }